teenager — One word, no hyphen.

 that, which — Use that for phrases that are essential to the meaning of the sentence and without commas.
 The house that has red siding is ours.
 Use which for a phrase that is not essential to the meaning of the sentence, and separate it with commas.
 The corner house, which has red siding, is ours.
 If you can leave the phrase out of a sentence without changing the meaning, use which.
 Otherwise, use that.

-they, their— Do not use when referring to a singular person.
+they, their— In general, try to avoid using when referring to a singular person.
+At the same time, be aware that some people prefer to use this pronoun to refer to themselves and use accordingly.
 When trying to avoid using he as a generic pronoun, rewrite the sentence to avoid the problem.
 Wrong: A visitor should park their car in the north parking lot.
 Correct: Visitors should park their cars in the north parking lot.
 See also agreement of pronoun and antecedent entry in the Style Guide section.
+See also the Inclusive Language section.

 time — Report time in either the 12-hour (2 p.m.) or 24-hour (1400 hours) system as appropriate for the publication and audience.
 Use one system consistently throughout a publication.